FRRouting/frr/doc/developer/northbound/plugins-sysrepo.rst

    sudo /usr/lib/frr/isisd -M sysrepo --log stdout

-Any daemon running with ``-M sysrepo`` will subscribe to its frr yang moduels on sysrepo and you be able to configure it by editing module configuration on sysrepo.
+Any daemon running with ``-M sysrepo`` will subscribe to its frr yang modules on sysrepo and you be able to configure it by editing module configuration on sysrepo.

 Managing the configuration